Family Radio: History

-Beginning in the late 1990s, Family Radio began gradually dropping outside ministries because of doctrinal changes in the ministry.
-As board members left the ministry, they were not being replaced.
-Harold Camping's controversial teachings, as they were changing, became the focus of the entire ministry.
-Up until the late 1980s, Family Radio endorsed local church attendance but once Camping stated the church age was over, he went on to say that Christians should not be members or attend church services of any type.
-His actions led to mounting criticism from former supporters and led some Family Radio staff members to resign as well as some outside ministries and churches to leave the network.
+Beginning in the late 1990s, Family Radio began gradually dropping outside ministries because of doctrinal changes in the network.
+As board members left the organization, they were not being replaced.
+Harold Camping's controversial teachings, as they were changing, became the focus of the entire network.
+Up until the late 1980s, Family Radio endorsed local church attendance but once Camping stated that the church age was over and that Satan had taken over the churches, he went on to say that people could no longer be saved within churches and that Christians should not be members or attend church services of any type.
+His actions led to mounting criticism from former supporters and led some Family Radio staff members to resign, as well as prompting some outside ministries to leave the network.
 The loss of these programs from the Family Radio schedule gave Camping more airtime to express his teachings.
+Around this time, former Family Radio employees, pastors, cult specialists, and others, began to publicly describe Family Radio as a cult.